jeftegoes/AwsOverview/AWS Route 53.md

 ## 2.2.
 Record Types

-- **A:** maps a hostname to IPv4
+- **A:** maps a hostname to IPv4.
-- **AAAA:** maps a hostname to IPv6
+- **AAAA:** maps a hostname to IPv6.
-- **CNAME:** maps a hostname to another hostname
+- **CNAME:** maps a hostname to another hostname:
-  - The target is a domain name which must have an A or AAAA record
+  - The target is a domain name which must have an A or AAAA record.
-  - Can't create a CNAME record for the top node of a DNS namespace (Zone Apex)
+  - Can't create a CNAME record for the top node of a DNS namespace (Zone Apex).
   - Example: you can't create for example.com, but you can create for www.example.com
-- **NS:** Name Servers for the Hosted Zone
+- **NS:** Name Servers for the Hosted Zone.
-  - Control how traffic is routed for a domain
+  - Control how traffic is routed for a domain.

 ## 2.3.
 Hosted Zones